hema-ted/pycdft/doc/source/tutorial.rst

 Tutorial
 ========

-Tutorials to demonstrate how to utilize core features of **PyCDFT**.

 The following tutorials are included in the release, located in the **examples/** folder:

  - 01-he2_scf: SCF calculation of a He-He+ dimer